 - Start with a shallow squat and increase the squat down as you get stronger.
-While you are squatting, your knees should not move ahead of your toes.
+While squatting, your knees should not move ahead of your toes.

 - Increase the frequency gradually.

-The best part is that these exercises can be done at any time regardless of where you are.
+The best part is that these exercises can be done any time, regardless of where you are.
 For example, if you are sitting in a chair while working or even traveling in a car.

 - While sitting with your feet touching the floor, raise both heels and hold on for 3 seconds.

-- Then raise the toes of both your feet and hold for 3 seconds.
+- Then, raise the toes of both your feet and hold them for 3 seconds.

 - You can slowly increase the pace.

-You can follow this exercise by alternatively raising a heel and a toe slowly.
-However, you can also extend the heel of your one foot and the toes of the other foot simultaneously.
+You can follow this exercise by raising a heel and a toe slowly.
+However, you can also extend the heel of one foot and the toes of the other foot simultaneously.

-- Sit with both feet on the floor, lift your right foot slightly.
+- Sit with both feet on the floor and lift your right foot slightly.

 - Now rotate the ankle clockwise ten times and anti-clockwise ten times.